Ultimate Guide to Pick The Best Dog Food

 Like vitamins, minerals are also needed for your dogs to keep them healthy.
 There are 12 essential minerals nutrients for dogs, they are calcium, phosphorus, magnesium, potassium, sodium, chlorine, iron, copper, zinc, manganese, selenium, and iodine.
 To sum it all up, basically, minerals are most important for bones and teeth, maintaining fluid balance and they play an important role in many metabolic reactions.

 Last but not least, water.
 Water is the most important nutrient, it holds 60-70% of adult pet’s body weight.
-Your pets need to have clean water available all the times.
+Your pets need to have clean water available all the time.
 Water deficiency can cause dehydration.
-Dehydration is a serious thing to be well aware of because just 10% dehydration in the body can cause serious illness, while 15% loss can result in death.
+Dehydration is a serious thing to be well aware of because just 10% of dehydration in the body can cause serious illness, while a 15% loss can result in death.

 Does The Food You’re Providing to Your Dogs Have Enough Nutrition?

 Dogs eat larger but less frequent meals than cats do.
 It is fine to feed an adult dog one or two times per day.
 Puppies, however, need two to three daily meals.
 You might be wondering are you giving too much food for your dog?
 Or is it too little?
 One thing to know if you are doing a good job is to see your dog’s body.
 There are ways to know their body condition, it is called a body score index.
 Are they underweight, ideal, or overweight?

 If you can see your dog’s ribs, backbones, and their hips bones, and you feel no fat or muscle on the bones, your dog is not getting enough food.
 Adult dogs who are underfed will be unlikely to do anything and is easier to get sick, and it’s a bad thing if it happens to pregnant or nursing dogs as this can lead to seizure and fever.
 Puppies may be stunted in their growth and adult dogs may get osteoporosis.